axeloz/filesharing/readme.md

 - configure your domain name.
 For example: files.yourdomain.com
 - clone the repo or download the sources into the webroot folder
-- configuration your webserver to point your domain name to the public/ folder
+- configure your webserver to point your domain name to the public/ folder
 - run a `composer install`
 - run a `npm install --production`
 - make sure that the PHP process has write permission on the ./storage folder